Assisted training flexible [AsA flex]

 Consultation hours in Melsungen

-Consultation appointments by appointment for participants (in advance by phone or email or spontaneously during office hours – i.e. daily from 9.00 am to 5.30 pm)
+Consultation appointments by arrangement for participants (in advance by telephone or email or also spontaneously during office hours – i.e. daily from 9:00 a.m. to 5:30 p.m.)

 Anna-Maria Griebel